eledelaf/Project-Master-Final-/README.md

    - Lets check if the scrapping works in the standard, using Scraple_article.py, it works
 6.
    - Make the code work for a large data set, since now it works for just one URL we want to use bucles, and threads to iterate the process (TO DO)
-   - Instead of importing the URLS_clean to mongoDB I am going to create a new python file that takes the csv file from my computer and creates a new dataset with the article in MONGODB
+   - Instead of importing the URLS_clean to mongoDB I am going to create a new python file that takes the csv file from my computer and creates a new csv file with the article written on it (scrapple_to_csv.py)